-General meetings shall be chaired by the chairman of the board of directors or, in their absence, by a vice-chairman or by a director appointed for this purpose by the board.
+General meetings shall be chaired by the chairman of the board of directors or executive board, or in their absence, by a vice-chairman or by a director appointed for this purpose by the board of directors or executive board.
 Failing this, the general meeting shall elect its chairman.